 If you can pay your current utility bill, you can afford to go solar.
-Your monthly solar payment will likely be the same or less than your current electric bill from the utility, so even in the short-term, you’re saving or breaking even.
+Your monthly solar payment will likely be the same or less than your current electric bill.
+Even in the short-term, you’re saving or breaking even.
 In addition, until year 10 of your solar purchase, you will be earning money through your solar incentive program.
 Our customers take advantage of this and treat their solar investment as a secondary, passive income.
 Upon breaking even, you will get your full return on investment (ROI) and will become cash-flow positive.

-Subsequently, when installing solar for your roof, you have the option of adding a home storage system so that you can save the energy you generate for future use– with or without sunshine!
+When installing solar, you can add a home storage system to save energy for future use– with or without sunshine!
 Talk to us about adding battery storage to your installation to maximize your investment in solar.